jyablonski/graphql_praq/jacobs_notes.md

 [Guide](https://fastapi.tiangolo.com/advanced/graphql/)

+4 Main Components:
+    * FastAPI handles the actual web framework stuff which uses uvicorn.
+    * Strawberry is the Python library that gives a bunch of decorators to make working with GraphQL easier.
+    * SQLAlchemy lets you connect to a SQL Database so we can grab data & expose it with GraphQL.

+# Why Use GraphQL ?
+`With a REST-based API, books and authors would probably be returned by different endpoints (e.g., /api/books and /api/authors).
+The flexibility of GraphQL enables clients to query both resources with a single request.`
+    * This is the strength of GraphQL.

+Users can query exactly what they need beacuse the API enables the concept of relationships so you can make 1 query which can reference data from other tables, provided they've been connected together by the API Devs.
+As opposed to hitting 7 different endpoints to grab what you need.

+# GraphQL Data Types & Info
 Scalar types are similar to Python primitive types.
 Here’s the list of the default scalar types in GraphQL:

     Int, a signed 32-bit integer, maps to python’s int